 The Screening Process

 Employers typically describe the key requirements of—and qualifications for—an open position through a job posting.
-To appeal to employers, job applicants need to demonstrate how they meet a role’s specific criteria and qualifications; this information is usually relayed in a cover letter and résumé.
+To appeal to employers, job applicants need to demonstrate how they meet a role’s specific criteria and qualifications; you will typically share this information through your cover letter and résumé.

-A human resources department, hiring manager, or third-party organization contracted by the employer will carefully review applications to ensure that candidates meet the role’s specific requirements.
-Employers will view your application as part of the screening process, and flag the applicants that most closely meet the qualifications.
-For example, if an employer asks for a credential evaluation but one is not submitted, or the level of education is not suitable for the position, applicants may not move on to the next round.
+A human resources department, hiring manager, or third-party organization contracted by the employer will carefully review all incoming applications.
+They will ensure that candidates meet the role’s specific requirements.
+Then, employers will consider the applicants that most closely meet the qualifications.
+For example, if you fail to provide your credential evaluation, or if it shows that your level of education is not suitable for the position, you will not move on to the next round.

 Meeting the Requirements of the Role